 For a lucky few the newly purchased farm includes perfect, pristine equine accommodations that are available to move the horses in right away.
 The farm may encompass everything that the horse aficionado has yearned for during their years of horse ownership.
 But in most situations, this is not the case.

-Whatever challenges your decision to ‘pull up stakes’ and move presents, moving home and horses should be a fun and enjoyable experience.
+Whatever challenges your decision to ‘pull up stakes’ and move presents, moving homes and your horses to a new barn should be a fun and enjoyable experience.
 The key to successfully navigating the process is good planning.
 A sense of humor and some flexibility will serve the horse owner well when it comes to making the move.
 And most ‘quandaries’ are easily solved when diligent research is applied.